SAP-samples/ui5-deployments/README.md

 Full explanation can be found in this [SAP Community Blogpost](https://blogs.sap.com/2022/11/01/build-and-deploy-ui5-freestyle-applications-to-sap-btp-cloud-foundry-environment/)

+## Requirements
+- Access to a SAP BTP subaccount (Trial is sufficient)
+- Cloud foundry environment provisioned
+- Launchpad, Workzone or comparable subscription with managed approuter functionality
+- Quota for the HTML5 Application Repository Service
+- Developer-Access to a CF Space
+- SAP Business Application Studio Subscription or comparable local IDE like VSCode
+- CF CLI & Node available locally on your machine or in BAS dev space

 ## Build steps
 Run the mbt build command with either of the mta.yaml files either directly or via the npm scripts in the root package.json
 - mbt build -p=cf -s=./_build_standalone -t=../mta_archives